siran/writing/posts/A New Vision On Money/A New Vision Of Money - 000.md

 ---
-title: On Money - Introduction - A New Vision on Money
+title: A New Vision Of Money - Introduction - A New Vision A New Vision Of Money
 date: 2024-08-23 10:29:45
 excerpt: When money becomes an end in itself, it also becomes a source of problems on its own.
 For example, it is well known that one of the main causes of relationship breakups nowadays is money.
 canonical_url: https://anrodriguez.substack.com/p/introductionhtml